arifn/arifn.github.io/_pages/showcases.md

 nav_order: 6
 ---

 #### Human Values Dashboard

-- This is the Human Values Dashboard I developed for my PhD study.
+Human values dashboard is a dashboard that presents the presence of human values in software repository artefacts.
+This dashboard was developed as a result of my PhD study.
+The dashboard serves as a proof of concept to showcase the results of human values detection in issue discussions to software practitioners.

-- **Status**: The server is currently down and under maintenance.
-Feel free to contact me if you have any questions.
+**Status**: The server is currently down and under maintenance.